MrAfitol/Lobby/README.md

 movement_boost_intensity: 50
 # What role will people play in the lobby?
 lobby_player_role: Tutorial
+# Allow people to talk over the intercom?
+allow_icom: true
 # Display text on Intercom?
 (Works only when lobby Intercom type)
 display_in_icom: true
 # What size will the text be in the Intercom?
 (The larger the value, the smaller it will be)